mehmetboluk/NoteApp/README.md

 # NoteApp

 -Navigation, Coroutine and Room architectures were used in this project.
--You can add, update, delete notes in internal storage.
+-You can also add, update, delete notes in internal storage.